discrete-notes/discrete-notes.github.io/_posts/2026-01-09-supervising.md

 ---
 layout: post
-title: Take-aways from a PhD supervision training
+title: Takeaways from a PhD supervision training
 redirect_from: "/2026/01/09/supervising/"
 permalink: supervising
 ---